Granddave/kostal-dataexporter/README.md

 # Kostal Piko Dataexporter

-This Python scripts grabs content of the REST API of a [Kostal PIKO inverter]( https://www.kostal-solar-electric.com/en-gb/products/solar-inverter/piko-12-20) and exports the data either to PostgreSQL Database, InfluxDB v1 or InfluxDB v2.
+This Python script grabs content of the REST API of a [Kostal PIKO inverter]( https://www.kostal-solar-electric.com/en-gb/products/solar-inverter/piko-12-20) and exports the data either to PostgreSQL Database, InfluxDB v1 or InfluxDB v2.